marpaia/grn-lean/README.md

 The JSON encoding of the design object round-trips field-for-field (see `GRN.Interop`).

+## The same object LOICA integrates

+`GRN.Basic` mirrors LOICA's model one for one: the three `GeneProduct` roles (`regulator`, `reporter`, `supplement`) and the five operators (`Source`, `Receiver`, `Hill1`, `Hill2`, `Sum`), wired by directed edges whose `port` index follows LOICA's own input ordering, so a `hill2` operator's `alpha` vector is read with the same convention `simulate.py` integrates it under.

+The edge sign is LOICA's own algebra rather than a modeling choice layered on top: `Receiver` and `Hill1` both express `e = (α₀ + α₁·r)/(1 + r)`, so the regulation is activating exactly when `α₁ > α₀` and repressing exactly when `α₁ < α₀`, which is what `GRN.pairSign` decides.
+`notes/loica-vector-field.md` transcribes the full ODE LOICA integrates, per-operator rates included, and that transcription is the specification the Lean vector field is built against.
+A certificate proved here is therefore a claim about the system LOICA actually simulates, not about a nearby idealization of it.

 ## What is checked, and the one boundary

 The certificates in `GRN.Certificate` operate on the integer-signed interaction graph, contain no